 How much does Patreon cost?

 The basic membership is $5 a month.
 It includes a unique link that patrons can use to support your content.
 You can upgrade to the Pro membership for $8 a month.
-It consists of a few extra features, including access to a private group, exclusive rewards, etc.
+It includes a few extra features, including access to a private group, exclusive rewards, etc.

 How can I become a Patreon creator?